Prof. Dr. Nikos Poulakakis (PI).

-I started at the University of Crete in 2009 as an Assistant Professor in the Department of Biology and PI of the Molecular Systematics Lab (MSL) of the Natural History Museum of Crete (NHMC), University of Crete.
+I started at the University of Crete in 2009 as an Assistant Professor in the Department of Biology and PI of the Molecular Systematics Lab (MSL) of the Department of Biology and Natural History Museum of Crete (NHMC), University of Crete.
 Now, I am Professor at the same Department (since 2020), Director of the Natural History Museum of Crete (since 2018), and Group Leader (since 2021) of the Paleogenomics and Evolutionary Genetics (PEG) team (Ancient DNA lab) at the Institute of Molecular Biology and Biotechnology (IMBB), Foundation for Research and Technology Hellas (FORTH).

 My research group interests focus on phylogenetics, systematics, phylogeography, and species delimitation of animals.
 A large component of our work combines information from genetics, genomics, ecology, paleogeography to understand the origin and evolutionary history of populations and to inform conservation management.
 We use a wide variety of new genomic tools in our research, including RADseq for SNP-based phylogenetics, phylogeography and species delimitation.
 We are currently studying amphibians and reptiles, but we also have on-going projects focused on birds, mammals, land snails, arthropods, and plants inhabiting mainly the eastern Mediterranean region.
 Additionally, much of our research also focuses on the using techniques suitable for the extraction of ancient DNA from old museum specimens and fossil bones (i.e., giant Galapagos tortoises, and large mammals of the Mediterranean region, such as elephants, deer, hippos).

 Genetic material (aDNA) is extracted and analyzed from the extinct "pygmy" hippos of Cyprus